ravendevteam/.github/profile/README.md

 ----

-All open source projects by the Raven Development Team adopt the [BSD-3-Clause License](https://raventechnologiesgroup.com/BSD-3-Clause.txt).
+All of our open source projects adopt the [BSD-3-Clause License](https://raventechnologiesgroup.com/BSD-3-Clause.txt).
 By using our software, you acknowledge and agree to the terms of the license.